majacQ/sdk/runtime/vm/service/service.md

 It is possible to make HTTP (non-WebSocket) requests, but this does not allow access to VM _events_ and is not documented here.

+[Service Protocol Extension](service_extension.md) provides similar ways to communicate with the VM except these may be only accessible through some libraries.

 The Service Protocol uses [JSON-RPC 2.0][].